-The coworking studios and event-space in Stokes Croft, Bristol, were undergoing a transformation.
+The coworking space in Bristol, was undergoing a transformation.
 Morphing from a smaller coworking venture (called Work Differently), into a series of workspaces plus an event space – Rog and Cat needed a new name and brand which reflected their new direction.

 After various brainstorming sessions, pollen emerged as a main concept.
 We loved the idea of the cross-pollination of ideas, information and work that happen between members of coworking spaces; as well as the transient ‘drifting’ of people in and out.
 It was also apt that Rog and Cat keep bees – so pollen was already close to their hearts.

 We developed a moodboard on Pinterest and took inspiration from mid-century modern art, Wes Anderson, Studio McGill, Charles and Ray Eames, typography, tiles, terrazzo, Anna Kovecses and Richard Caldicott amongst many others.
 A classic yet chunky typeface, packed with character (in this case Dala Moa) was re-worked to form the logoytpe.
 We paired it with Europa to pull back on the playfulness of the logo and bring in some solidity.
 Warmth and playfulness were brought in through a retro-inspired colour palette of grey, teal, mustard and dusty pinks.

 Copper was brought into the logo through a combination of peach and pink tones in the shape of three accent spots – and was used as a reference to pollen.
 We wanted this to tie into the interiors of the workspaces themselves – which have copper vinyl wall murals, metallic copper walls in the loos, copper piping and feature lighting in the kitchen as well as a copper-clad bar.